spacetelescope/STScI-STIPS/docs/using_stips/config_file.rst

 	  'none' is always treated as zero, and for any other keyword if the value is defined for the instrument/detector selected, that value will be used.
 	  If no such value can be found, the background will be set to 0.
-	* 'jbt' or 'jbt:value' where "value" is one of "min"/"mean"/"median"/"max".
-	  In this case, the jwst_background_tool will be used to create a background spectrum.
-If a value is provided, that value is used to select which of the background spectra supplied is to be used (or how they are to be combined).
-If no value is provided, the mean spectrum will be used.

 	If used as a keyword argument, "background" can be used instead of "observation_default_background" for historical reasons.